System Maintenance occurs every Friday.

 Course Objectives

-1. The seminar will provide participants with an in-depth understanding of tools, techniques, and processes used in failure and yield analysis.
+1. This course will provide participants with an in-depth understanding of the tools, techniques and processes used in failure and yield analysis.

 2. Participants will be able to determine how to proceed with a submitted request for analysis, ensuring that the analysis is done with the greatest probability of success.

-4. The seminar offers a wide variety of video demonstrations of analysis techniques, so the analyst can understand the results they might expect from their equipment.
+4. This course will offer a wide variety of video demonstrations of analysis techniques, so the analyst can get an understanding of the types of results they might expect to see with their equipment.

 5. Participants will be able to identify basic technology features on semiconductor devices.

-7. Participants will be able to determine appropriate tools to purchase when starting or expanding a laboratory.
+7. Participants will be able to identify appropriate tools to purchase when starting or expanding a laboratory.

 Course Outline